itsnazarkhani/MelliMaharat/README.md

 - `DataForge.WebApi` — an ASP.NET Core Web API project (server-side API for the university application)
 - `DataForge.Wpf` — a WPF desktop application (client) that consumes the DAL via the shared projects

-Both applications follow a Database-First approach using the provided database.
+Both applications follow a Database-First or Code-First approaches using the provided database.
 This README explains the repository layout, how to open and build the `DataForge` solution, how to connect to the provided database files, run tests, and next steps for the WebApi and WPF projects.

 ## Repository layout